 - Bureau of Land Management – BLM information about lands managed in Montana.
 BLM manages 8.3 million acres of public land, and free dispersed RV camping (boondocking) is encouraged on BLM lands in Montana.

 - US Army Corps of Engineers – USACE/COE information about Corps lakes in Montana.
 RV camping facilities are available at two USACE administered lakes in Montana.

-US Fish and Wildlife Service – FWS information about National Wildlife
+- US Fish and Wildlife Service – FWS information about National Wildlife

 Refuges in Montana.
 Not all refuges allow camping, so check carefully.